+Minoru Ito

+itohm@rs.tus.ac.jp

+professor

-Minoru Ito itohm@rs.tus.ac.jp professor Tokyo University of Science Tokyo, Japan
+Tokyo University of Science

+Tokyo, Japan

 This study aims, in synchronous online math classes for a large number of 191 first-year junior high school students, to deliver first "Zoom-based whole-class lecture-style lessons (hereinafter, this is called "Zoom-based Lecture")" and then "Zoom-based whole-class lecture-style lessons that incorporate cooperative learning (hereinafter, this is called "Zoom-based Lecture + CL")," to investigate changes of students' belief about cooperation.
 As a result of the zoom-based Lecture + CL, the belief about cooperation was improved in terms of the reduction in the score of the individual orientation factor and inequity factor.
-Even in zoom-based Lecture, the belief about cooperation was improved in terms of the reduction in the score of the individual orientation factor and inequity factor.
-Even in zoom-based Lecture, the belief about cooperation was improved in terms of the roduction in the score of the individual orientation factor.
+Even in zoom-based Lecture, the belief about cooperation was improved in terms of the reduction in the score of the individual orientation factor.
 From the viewpoint of students' belief about cooperation, in the online classes, even if it was a lecture-style lessons, it was suggested that it is important to provide not only the asynchronous delivery type classes but also the synchronous online classes using Zoom etc.